cbracken/blog/content/about.md

 ## About this site

-This site contains no tracking, no cookies, and no Javascript.
+This site contains no tracking, no cookies, and no JavaScript.
 It should work well with screen-readers and text-mode browsers.
-My web skills are near-nonexistant, so if you've got feedback on how it could be improved, shoot me an email.
+My web skills are near-nonexistent, so if you've got feedback on how it could be improved, shoot me an email.

 You can find the source and instructions on how to build the site